 - October to November: 30.15% MoM

-And even though ActiveCampaign has a few advantages (like high domain authority), the approach we used can work for anyone – with any size website.
+And even though ActiveCampaign has a few advantages (like high domain authority), our approach can work for anyone—with any size website.

-The rest of this post will show you how we did it.
-It cites 10+ studies, 11 content marketing experts, and 6 Google patents (don’t worry, you don’t have to read them), to answer questions like…
+This post will show you how we did it, citing 10+ studies, 11 content marketing experts, and 6 Google patents (don’t worry, you don’t have to read them).

-- How to write long blog posts that are also good
+- How to write long blog posts that people want to read

 - Why you should focus on getting traffic from search engines